mcpavan/pt_zero_shot_stance_full/README.md

 # References:

-This code is inspired by https://github.com/emilyallaway/zero-shot-stance and https://github.com/MalavikaSrikanth16/adversarial-learning-for-stance, from which the implementations in the present repository of the models BiCond, CrossNet, TOAD, JointCL were reused.
+This code is inspired by https://github.com/emilyallaway/zero-shot-stance and https://github.com/MalavikaSrikanth16/adversarial-learning-for-stance, from which the implementations in the present repository of the models BiCond, CrossNet, and TOAD were reused.
+The implementation of the model JointCL is reused from https://github.com/HITSZ-HLT/JointCL/tree/main.

 # Contact: